raohmaru/CFC/o8g/Documents/CFC-CompRules.md

 # Card Fighters' Clash Comprehensive Rules

-*These rules are effective as of December 20, 2015.*
+*These rules are effective as of March 29, 2021.*

 ## Introduction